epam/EPAM-AI-RUN-Marketplace/README.md

 > ⚠️ **Important**: EPAM AI/Run™ for AWS Migration and Modernization requires at least one configured chat model and one embedding model to function properly.
 Ensure these are set up before proceeding with creating assistants or data sources.

-> ⚠️ **Important**: After September 29,  2025, models will be automatically enabled for you.
+> ⚠️ **Important**: After October 8,  2025, models will be automatically enabled for you.

 <details>